What is Grammarly and How Can It Be Used to Teach? Tips & Tricks

 (Image credit: Grammarly)

-Grammarly is a popular writing tool that checks for spelling and grammar errors and offers additional advice to improve writing.
+Grammarly is a popular writing tool that checks for spelling and grammar errors, offers additional advice to improve writing, and features a new generative AI writing assistant.

 Here’s everything you need to know about Grammarly.